 Metaphysics is a subset of the New Age that encompasses belief in the aura, chakras, chi or prana energy, psychic abilities, past lives, reincarnation, astrology, spirit guides, ascended masters, extraterrestrial beings, and cosmic energies that are thought to influence humans or contribute to their healing.
 Western versions of Shamanism, which is a metaphysical and spiritual belief system spanning numerous cultures, is a later addition to the New Age.

 The paranormal is anything outside the normal, yet in this context, it refers to metaphysical ideas about energy, psychic abilities, the afterlife, ghosts and spirits, UFOs, alien visitations, cryptozoology, and many ideas about ruling cabals and secret societies.

-To be clear — I no longer consider any of these ideas to be true in the literal sense.
-I have found aspects of rituals, altars, and shrines to be important in healing, but they do not require a literal belief in spiritual, metaphysical, or paranormal ideas in order to be effective.
+To be clear — I no longer consider any of these ideas to be true in the literal sense, though I know that they can feel very true.
+My approach now is to understand what is happening when people have mystical experiences, and this has led me into fascinating areas of study.
+In my research, I have found aspects of rituals, altars, and shrines to be important in healing, but I have found that they do not require a literal belief in religious, spiritual, metaphysical, or paranormal ideas in order to be effective.